 Benefits of Divorce Mediation

 One of the primary benefits of mediation for couples with young children is that mediation can reduce or possibly even eliminate the need for court appearances.
-It can also limit any contentious encounters between spouses and allow parents greater time to focus on children.
+It can also limit any contentious encounters between spouses and allow parents greater time to focus on their children.

 Additional benefits of mediation include the amount of time you can save yourself by reaching a resolution more quickly without having to continually go back to court.
 Multiple court appearances can also become very costly for people with legal representation, so mediation also provides significant financial savings.